PDM4AR/exercises/docs/05-dubinspath.md

 The problem is split into multiple (individually graded) subtask, to give you some guidance on how to eventually implement ```calculate_dubins_path```:

 ### Task
-1. [xx%] Given the above dynamics and parameters, calculate the minimum turning radius of the back wheel for a generic car.
+1. [5%] Given the above dynamics and parameters, calculate the minimum turning radius of the back wheel for a generic car.
 Please implement this calculation in
  ```python
  def calculate_car_turning_radius(wheel_base: float, max_steering_angle: float) -> DubinsParam:
   # TODO implement here your solution
   return DubinsParam(min_radius=0)
   ```
-2. [xx%] In order to generate a Dubins' path, we need to be able to compute the possible turning circles for a given configuration.
+2. [5%] In order to generate a Dubins' path, we need to be able to compute the possible turning circles for a given configuration.
 Implement this functionality in the method
 ```python
 def calculate_turning_circles(current_config: SE2Transform, radius: float) -> TurningCircle:
     # TODO implement here your solution
     return TurningCircle(left_circle=Curve.create_circle(), right_circle=Curve.create_circle())
 ```
-3. [xx%] As a next step, we need to be able to connect two turning circles with a straight line segment which is tangent to the two circles.
+3. [20%] As a next step, we need to be able to connect two turning circles with a straight line segment which is tangent to the two circles.
 To simplify computation for the next step, only return tangents which are possible for a car to complete starting from `circle_start` to `circle_end` (i.e., ignore tangents back to the start).
 Note in principle ```circle_start``` and `circle_end` can have different radii, however we will only check the case when the radii are equal, you free to implement a more general method.
  Only return the valid tangent line(s) which are physically possible, if no tangent exists return an empty ```List```.
 The order of the lines in the List is not important.
  Write your code in: